ChristopherEbukaOjukwu/SeqData_Analysis/christopher_finalproject.md

 <img src="figures/mrna_lncrna_tpm_nuclear.jpg" width="800" height="500" />

 Result:
-This shows clearly that protein coding has a higher expression than lncRNA.
+This shows clearly that mRNA has a higher expression than lncRNA.

 ## Extracting proteins without expressions from high-binding proteins
 ``` r